Purple Coneflowers, Black-Eyed Susans, and Michaelmas Daisies

 Flowers of Summer

 The Aster family contains some wonderful species for a garden.
 Every summer, I look forward to the appearance of purple coneflowers, black-eyed Susans and Michaelmas daisies.
 Although I don't grow them myself, the plants are very popular in my local parks and botanical gardens and are easy for me to find.
-Observing these flowers and others plants in bloom is a very enjoyable part of the season.
+Observing these flowers and other plants in bloom is a very enjoyable part of the season.